DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

-#### Solution Architecture Solution of above use case using Hyperledger FABRIC, DOCKER, AWS EKS, AWS IOT, HSM
+#### Solution Architecture using HyperledgerFABRIC DOCKER AWS EKS IOT HSM

 Architecture Solution using AWS Managed Blockchain for above use case application: